wabkur/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-script that prints the first argument passed to it
+script that prints two arguments passed to it